newchuyalong/libgdx-learning/Setting-up-your-Development-Environment-(Eclipse,-Intellij-IDEA,-NetBeans).md

   * [RoboVM](http://www.robovm.com/docs#robovm-for-eclipse), simply install the Eclipse plugin.
 Make sure to update the plugin frequently!

 Once all of these tools are installed, proceed to [[creating your project|Project Setup Gradle]]

+You can find a step by step walkthrough [HERE.](http://www.toxsickproductions.com/libgdx/how-to-setup-your-libgdx-project/)

 ### Setting up Intellij IDEA
 To develop your application via Intellij IDEA, you need to install the following pieces of software.